 To infinity and beyond

-Unfortunately, I didn't have much time to work on improve and expand them.
-There are definitely a bunch of things I'd like to optimise, for example, removing the pre-requisites.
+Unfortunately, I didn’t have much time to work on improving and expanding them.
+There are definitely a bunch of things I’d like to optimise, for example, removing the pre-requisites.
 A draft of future implementation includes:

 - automate the installation of